A memory trick from Shakespeare's famous moneylender, Shylock.

 "Bated" is one of the many words Shakespeare invented (or at least he was the first person to put the word on a piece of paper that survived to this day).

-"Bated" is a form of "abate," which means “to diminish, beat down, or reduce.”
-So when you’re waiting with bated (read: abated) breath, you’re so eager, anxious, excited, or frightened that you’re almost holding your breath.
+"Bated" is a form of the word "abate," which means “to diminish, beat down, or reduce,” and it’s spelled B-A-T-E-D. So when you’re waiting with bated breath (you can think of that as abated breath), you’re so eager, anxious, excited, or frightened that you’re almost holding your breath.
+You’re reducing your breath.

 Shall I bend low and in a bondman's key,